ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/25-ros2/20-workspace-build.md

 * *Reason:* It hasn't been converted to ROS2 yet.
 * *Solution:* `touch ~/ws_mrs_uav_core/src/mrs_uav_core/ros_packages/mrs_uav_testing/COLCON_IGNORE`

-## Colcon build not working as expected
+## Colcon build not creating a workspace

 * *Issue:* Calling colcon build does not create a workspace and start building it.
 * *Reason:* We have an alias for colcon, to make its usage less awkward.
 See step 3 for details.
 * *Solution:* First call `colcon init` in the root of the workspace, then `colcon build`.

+## Colcon build gives a warning about unknown keys

+* *Issue:* WARNING:colcon.colcon_defaults.argument_parser.defaults:Skipping unknown keys for 'build': allow-overriding.
+* *Reason:* The key comes from the mixin and override_check extensions (see `colcon extensions`).
+* *Solution:* `sudo apt install python3-colcon-mixin python3-colcon-override-check`.

 ## Colcon build fails to find ament_package